fglock/PerlOnJava/FEATURE_MATRIX.md

 ## Subroutines
 - [x] Anonymous subroutines with closure variables
-- [x] return from inside a block
+- [x] Return from inside a block
-- [x] assigning to a closure variable mutates the variable in the original context
+- [x] Assigning to a closure variable mutates the variable in the original context
 - [ ] `@_` contains aliases to the caller variables
 - [x] Named subroutines
 - [ ] Inline "constant" subroutines optimization